Space to Spoon

-Learn how satellite data fosters the development of sustainable agriculture and helps farmers better manage resources such as water, pesticide and fertilizer.
+Learn how satellite data fosters the development of sustainable agriculture and helps farmers better manage resources such as water, pesticides and fertilizer.

 The exhibition was designed by the Canada Agriculture and Food Museum, in Ottawa, in partnership with the Canadian Space Agency.
-It is made up of four modules that include:
+It's made up of four modules including:

 - a RADARSAT-2 replica;